Dirk Gently’s Holistic Detective Agency

 It's a story of a dead man who hired Dirk to solve his murder six weeks before he died.
 A girl who acts like a dog and dog who acts like a girl.
 Men chasing men chasing other men secretly chasing some other men.
 Dead bodies eaten by a white shark in the middle of a penthouse.
 It's chaos.
 It's comedy.
 It's now Todd Brotzman's life.

 Why didn’t you all tell me about this show!
-It came out in 2016. . . that’s 5 YEARS that this show existed and I’ve been missing out!
+That’s 5 YEARS that this show existed and I’ve been missing out!
 It’s a travesty!
-This show is awesome and hilarious and we totally recommend it
+This show is awesome and hilarious and we totally recommend it ❣

 Elijah Wood stars as Todd Brotzman and this is probably one of the best things I’ve seen him in outside of LOTR.
 He’s not my favorite actor in general, but he does an excellent job in the role.
 He’s perpetually both fed up and absolutely bewildered simultaneously, and Wood has always had a great “I’m out of my depth” persona in his acting.
 He’s a great straight man to Samuel Barnett’s (Dirk Gently) more comedic role.